IF YOU ARE DISABLED OR BLIND

 STEP 5: CAN YOU DO ANY OTHER KIND OF WORK?

 At step five, we consider your RFC limitations, vocational factors such as age, education and work experience, and work existing in the national economy.
 Generally, your ability to do other work is greater if you are younger, have more education, or have learned transferrable skills in previous work.
-If you cannot perform other work, we will find you disabled.
+If you cannot perform other work that exists in significant numbers in the national economy, we will find you disabled.